nite-stocker/git-github-stepbystep-guide/README.md

 ## Keeping your local repo updated

-Keeping your local repository synchronized with the remote repository ensures you have the latest changes from collaborators and helps prevent merge conflicts.
-Regularly pull updates from the remote, resolve any conflicts promptly, and verify that your local changes are compatible with the most recent commits.
+Keeping your local repository synced with the remote repo ensures you have the latest changes from collaborators and helps prevent merge conflicts.
+Regularly pull updates from the remote, resolve any conflicts, and verify that your local changes are compatible with the most recent commits.

 ```
 git checkout main